yashlearns/web-scraping-flipkart/README.md

 You have to turn on access for less secure apps in your account.

 Or you can use google two-step verification where you can generate one time password for your account.

+You can get your User-Agent from google which will be used for headers in the above files.